Gordon Institute of Business Science at UP

 - EQUIS accredited (European Foundation for Management Development)

-- Financial Times Executive Education Open Programmes ranking: consistently listed among the top global providers
+- Financial Times Executive Education Open Programs ranking: consistently ranked among the top 50 globally; most recent confirmed placement in the FT ranking was 2023

-- Financial Times Masters in Management ranking: featured in global top 100 (2023)
+- Financial Times Executive Education Custom Programs ranking: featured in 2023

 Executive Education at a Glance